Updated: May 5, 2021

-I don’t have a great reputation of finding and keeping a great team.
-Since 2005, I’ve had donzens of people come in and out of Creative Complex.
+I don’t have a great reputation for finding and keeping a great team.
+Since 2005, I’ve had dozens of people come in and out of Creative Complex.

 I used to think it was my lack of leadership skills.
 I would beat myself up for not having the right process or product.
 I wasn’t a Donald Trump, I didn’t bully my people.

-In hindsight, I just don’t think the vision or goals were strong enough to create the glue that keeps teams together and propels them into the goals.
+In hindsight, I just don’t think the vision or goals were strong enough to create the glue that keeps teams together and propels them into said goals.

 When my team latched on, I knew it was time to kick the business into overdrive and implement a business growth plan.